uprun/git-auto-commit/README.md

 Have you ever wondered what was the flow of transformations on a code but git diff does not show you correct picture.
 Tadaaa here I present a solution, at least I think it is a solution:

-create a commit on each change of the file
+create a commit on each change of the file.

 ## supported scenarios
 1) you have one "main" branch from which you create feature branches